pulumi/docs/content/events/launch-v2-seattle-2020-04-15/index.md

 ## About the Event

-We are very excited to deliver this release to our customers and community and want to invited everyone to come celebrate with us!
-Meet new Infrastructure as Code enthusiasts and enjoy some drinks and snacks on us.
+The Pulumi team is excited to announce our version 2.0 release for our customers and community and want you to celebrate with us!
+Meet other DevOps enthusiasts, learn about all of our new features and enjoy some drinks and snacks on us.

-Our 2.0 release aligns with two general themes:
+### What’s new in Pulumi 2.0?

-* **Best in class productivity**.
-Pulumi’s foundation of general-purpose languages has already enabled great productivity gains thanks to ecosystems of tools, sharing and reuse, and familiarity.
-But we have ideas for more.
-This includes more languages, features that bring deployments closer to the inner development loop like watch mode, more libraries of off-the-shelf patterns and practices, and the ability to test your infrastructure more easily.
+Pulumi 2.0 gives you infrastructure superpowers!
+This includes best-in-class productivity — now with support for both .NET and Go, multi-language libraries, and testing support.
+We're also introducing our new policy as code framework, CrossGuard, which enables you to enforce security rules, compliance guidelines, and cost controls by writing policies in your favorite language.

-* **Belts and suspenders for teams and enterprises**.
-As we work with more teams and enterprises to deliver demanding many-cloud workloads to public, private, and hybrid clouds — increasingly involving Kubernetes, and often spanning developers and operations teams — we have heard about many features that would maximize Pulumi’s effectiveness and utility.
-This includes advanced security and compliance capabilities, more organization-wide controls and policies, and more flexible self- and on-premises hosting of the Pulumi service.
+You don't have to wait to enjoy many of the new features!
+We've already added strong typing to our Python and Go SDKs and made significant improvements to the .NET SDK.
+Many of you will also notice improved performance of common tasks.

 ## Speakers